baktipratama/go-clean-architecture/README.md

 6. **Add Routes** in `cmd/api/router.go`
 7. **Update Container** in `cmd/api/container.go` for dependency injection

-## 🐳 Docker Support

-*Coming soon - Docker containerization for easy deployment*

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🔍 Clean Architecture Benefits

 This example implementation demonstrates: